Research and Policy

 Through a Critical Language Scholarship, Li studied in Qingdao, China, and later continued her language studies at Peking University in Beijing.
-Following her time at Georgetown, she worked in Shenzhen, China, as a consultant with EIC Education, mentoring youths and leading bilingual training for local staff.
-The personal and professional development guidance she provided helped students understand diversity and social issues, and prepare to study abroad.
+Following her time at Georgetown, she worked in Shenzhen, China as a consultant with EIC Education, mentoring youths and leading bilingual training for local staff.

-Li gained additional experience working for two bureaus of the US Department of State—the Office of Foreign Assistance Resources and the Bureau of Conflict and Stabilization Operations.
+Li has worked for two bureaus of the U.S. Department of State—the Office of Foreign Assistance Resources and the Bureau of Conflict and Stabilization Operations.
 Her contributions included researching and analyzing trends in Southeast Asia and developing a policy database intended to inform multiyear strategic plans.

-Li worked in the USAID Ethiopia Mission, Office of Education and Youth as a Donald M. Payne International Development Fellow in the summer of 2018 and will join the USAID Foreign Service upon graduation in June 2019.
+During the summer of 2018, Li worked in the USAID Ethiopia Mission, Office of Education and Youth as a Donald M. Payne International Development Fellow and will join the USAID Foreign Service upon graduation in June 2019.